MoSHOTus/advanced-agi-system/README.md

 ## AI-Generated Code

-It's important to note that all the code in this project, including this README file, has been generated and is being maintained by an AI assistant.
+It's important to note that all the code in this project, including this README file, has been generated and is being maintained by BLACKBOXAI.
 This project serves as an example of AI-driven software development and showcases the capabilities of advanced language models in creating complex software systems.